 “Telehealth continues to grow by leaps and bounds,” Puentes said.
 “A nurse needs to be licensed in the state where the patient is located.”

 Nurses working at centers of excellence may be caring for patients from other states and need to follow up with these patients, as well.

 2. Volunteer stints.
 Nurses who want to volunteer for disaster relief or other quick-response, short-term projects in other states can benefit from compact nursing licensure.

 3. Relocation.
-Military spouses and others who need to relocate with their spouse or partner will not need to obtain additional nursing licenses when relocating to compact nursing states.
+Military spouses and others who need to relocate with their spouse or partner will not need additional nursing licenses when relocating to compact nursing states.

-4. Short-term jobs like travel nursing.
-Travel nurses with compact nursing licensure enjoy a streamlined process when applying to work in other compact nursing states.
+4. Short-term jobs like contract nursing.
+Contract nurses with compact nursing licensure enjoy a streamlined process when applying to work in other compact nursing states.

-“In states like Florida, that is tourism-driven, Florida requires a tremendous amount of travel nurses to supplement the workforce in peak season,” Puentes said.
+“In states like Florida, which is tourism-driven, Florida requires a tremendous amount of contract nurses to supplement the workforce in peak season,” Puentes said.
 “This will allow Florida to be prepared and not have a delay in the licensing process.”

 Which states are part of the eNLC?

 As of July 20, 2017, 27 states have signed legislation to be part of the enhanced Nurse Licensure Compact.